RodrigoCMoraes/vscode/README.md

 ### Extensions and Settings

-Just copy `.\.vscode\extensions.json` and `.\.vscode\workspace.code-workspace` structure to your project and VS Code automatically will detect extensions recommendations.
+Just copy [.vscode\extensions.json](.vscode/extensions.json) and [.vscode/workspace.code-workspace](.vscode/workspace.code-workspace) structure to your project and VS Code automatically will detect extensions recommendations.
 And if you want to enable this globally just replace copied to files to your [VS Code User](https://code.visualstudio.com/docs/getstarted/settings) files.

 ### Bindings

-Just add or replace lines in `.\.vscode\keybinds.json` by lines in your [VS Code User](https://code.visualstudio.com/docs/getstarted/settings) files.
+Just add or replace lines in [.vscode/keybindings.json](.vscode/keybindings.json) by lines in your [VS Code User](https://code.visualstudio.com/docs/getstarted/settings) files.

 ## Extensions